 Required (non-empty) when the provider authenticates the client with HTTP Basic auth at the token endpoint (

-token_auth_style = "header", also known asclient_secret_basic).Optional for public PKCE-only clients when the provider is configured with
+token_auth_style = "header", also known asclient_secret_basic).Optional when the provider uses form-body client authentication at the token endpoint (

 Note: If your provider issues HS256 ID tokens and